anandbmuley/rest-integ/README.md

 ### Components
 The rest-integ consists of below components :

-* rest-integ.yml : Its the main configuration file which explains what needs to be done.
+* <b>rest-integ.yml :</b> Its the main configuration file which explains what needs to be done.
 It consists of APIs declaration and Base Path definition.
 Different test cases and there expected outcomes.
 The file should be placed in the src/test/resources folder.
 Check below sample rest-integ.yml.

-* request.json : A request json file contains the JSON format request body if we need to pass on to an API.
+* <b>request.json :</b> A request json file contains the JSON format request body if we need to pass on to an API.
 Its optional since not all APIs need a Request Body.
 All the request.json files should be placed in the src/test/resources/requests package.
 Ideally you need to create a <b>requests</b> folder in src/test/resource folder.

-* response.json : Most of the APIs have a response body.
+* <b>response.json :</b> Most of the APIs have a response body.
 We need to perform assertions with the actual response received and expected response.
 Hence we should create a response.json body for the test case when you have some response body received from an API and would like to assert the same.
 Its also optional since not all APIs have a response body.

-* RestIntegrator.java : Its the main entry point.
+* <b>RestIntegrator.java :</b> Its the main entry point.
 The Java class invokes all the test cases defined in the rest-integ.yml.
 Currently rest-integ is in nascent stage hence you will have to create an instance of this class in an empty test case so that it invokes the test cases.
 Easy integration of this into well known testing frameworks is in progress.

-* HTML Reports : Currently as basic HTML reporting is supported in rest-integ.
+* <b>HTML Reports :</b> Currently as basic HTML reporting is supported in rest-integ.
 The report shows what all APIs were invoked and test cases run with their output.

 ### rest-integ.yml
-Same rest-integ.yml is shown below.
+Sample rest-integ.yml is shown below.
 Its self explanatory for those who already know YAML config.

 ```
 ServiceName: REST Integrator